Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend.md

 }
 ```

 The `session` object can contain frontend-specific session data to be used in dialog or by services.
-For more details, see [the session object](#session-object)
+For more details, see [the session object](#session-object).

 The `start_session` object may contain the following optional members: